AKashRaj189/march-FS-team-B/nithin/about.md

-nithin is a friend of akash.
+nithin is a friend of akash.git sommit